Tajikistan to Kyrgyzstan

-We appreciate that people join redspokes tours from all over the world and therefore no matter what time you arrive at the airport you and your luggage will be transferred to your hotel.
-Please bear in mind that if you arrive before midday you may have to wait for your room to be made available.
-If you decide to arrive before this date redspokes can assist you in booking your accommodation and will organise a transfer to your hotel at an additional cost.
+We appreciate that people join redspokes tours from all over the world and therefore no matter what time you arrive at the airport on the tour start date, you and your luggage will be transferred to the joining hotel.
+Please bear in mind that if you arrive before midday you may have to wait for your room to be available.
+If you decide to arrive before the tour start date redspokes can assist you in booking your accommodation and will organise a transfer to your hotel at an additional cost.
 Our holiday price does not include your international flight.

 The tour ends 20 days later in Bishkek (Kyrgyzstan) on Friday.
 If you decide to stay in Bishkek beyond the last day of the tour redspokes can help you organise extra accommodation and transfers to the airport if needed.